oxremy/BlinkMore/README.md

 # BlinkMoreFree

-BlinkMore is an open source macOS menu bar application that helps reduce eye strain by fading your screen when you stare at it for too long without blinking.
+BlinkMoreFree is an open source macOS menu bar application that helps reduce eye strain by fading your screen when you stare at it for too long without blinking.
 It uses automated eye-tracking.

+## Install

+Easy install with the Apple notarized BlinkMoreFree.dmg found above.

 ## Privacy

-BlinkMore respects your privacy:
+BlinkMoreFree respects your privacy:
 - All processing happens locally on your device
 - No video is ever stored or transmitted
 - The macOS camera indicator light will be on when eye-tracking is active